Joe-Davis-Blockly/blockly/docs/guides/contribute/core/advanced.md

 your code.
 You can then comment out the ones you don't need.

 Note that the Closure Compiler preserves licences in the compiled output.
-Feel free to strip Google's Apache licences from this output file to reduce the size further.
+Feel free to strip the Apache licenses from this output file to reduce the size further.

 The Closure Compiler has a lot of features and options, do check out their